zephyrdark/SA58_AlvinLee_Fibonacci/README.md

 This repository contains the project files for the frontend (React.js) and backend (Java 17, Spring Boot).

+### *_Disclaimer_
+The project is not fully fleshed out, and is still lacking the following:
+1. Backend Validations
+2. Frontend (Mobile) Validations
+3. Frontend (Web/Mobile) Tests

 ## 2. Various Usages
 - Test the api via frontend UI at http://13.54.119.163:3000/
 - Test the api via backend at Postman